 Blade: The blade features 1095 carbon steel.
-The high carbon content in the steel makes it sturdy and lessen the wear amount that a blade experiences over time.
-I’m happy to use this blade as it retains good edge retention and very easy to resharpen, even in emergencies.
+The high carbon content in the steel makes it sturdy and lessens the wear amount that a blade experiences over time.
+I’m happy to use this blade as it retains good edge retention and is very easy to resharpen, even in emergencies.

 Handle: It comes with an Ultramid handle, which imparts high mechanical strength, thermal stability, and stiffness.
 The sliding friction behaviour of this handle makes it a good choice for bushcrafters.
-The added lanyard hole extends grip and is easier to carry.
+The added lanyard hole extends the grip and is easier to carry.
 The full tang extends as the pommel; I often use it in hammering and fire starting.

 Sheath: The Sheath is pretty darn nice!
 This Nylon sheath has a plastic tip.
-The sheath is open at the top with a button closure.
-This feature is good as you may find it difficult to pull off sheath from kukri blade style knife.
+The sheath is open at the top with button closure.
+This feature is good as you may find it difficult to pull off sheath from a kukri blade style knife.

 The CRKT Mah-Chete is designed by Liong Mah when he was in search of a survival machete that must-have features to be used in different situations.
 So, he developed one with the exclusive upswept overall shape.

-The Mah-chete is the best machete for survival that’s the one that fits in bushcrafter’s backpack and ready to rig the big game.
-Its curved blade enhances slicing ability.
+The Mah-chete is the best machete for survival that’s the one that fits in the bushcrafter’s backpack and ready to rig the big game.
+Its curved blade enhances its slicing ability.
 The spine is curved backwards allows you to build up more force.
 It’s good for cutting branches, slicing, wood chopping, clearing brush and many more.

 Blade: It comes with a 1075 carbon steel blade, pretty easy to heat treat.
-The blade has a concave grind (pretty like a shallow hollow grind) which is also known as axe grind.
+The blade has a concave grind (pretty like a shallow hollow grind) which is also known as an axe grind.
 This grind helps to produce a stronger edge as it keeps a lot of metal behind the edge.

 This razor-sharp blade is so durable even to split hard and thick woods.
 Additionally, the satin finish makes it corrosion resistant.

 Handle: The handle scales are made up of walnut wood.
-The full tang has three lanyard holes which may help you to hang the machete, or you can also put strip for convenient carry or as a tag.
+The full tang has three lanyard holes which may help you to hang the machete, or you can also put a strip for convenient carry or as a tag.

 Barebones NATA Tool is inspired by Japanese camping and gardening tools.
-I tested and found it good to strip bark, clear brush, plank wood, and excellent for camping and batoning.
+I tested it and found it good to strip bark, clear brush, and plank wood, and excellent for camping and batoning.
 The unique look of this machete attracts more bushcrafters.

 Blade: It features a high carbon stainless blade.
 Moreover, the blade tip also has an edge but is not super sharp.
 The concave grind is easy to resharpen.
 The razor-sharp blade passes through hardwoods like butter.

 Handle: It comes with a Hardwood handle with a walnut finish.
 Finger grooves give a sturdy grip.
-The handle is designed so to feel like your hand is locked between the butt and blade.
+The handle is designed so as to feel like your hand is locked between the butt and blade.
 The copper rivets are holding the handle scales tightly.
 Moreover, the lanyard hole is functional.
 Although the handle is not fancy yet I like it because of its comfortable grip.

 Sheath: The Sheath made of waxed canvas and leather, promotes convenient carry.
 It has an adorable belt clip and a leather loop.
-A strip with button closure keeps the machete safe from falling.
+A strip with a button closure keeps the machete safe from falling.

 Condor is known for its great products at a great price.
 This best parang machete is one of the most loved tools by bushcrafters.
 The uniqueness of this machete lies in the Parang style blade, which makes it multi-functional.
 Indeed, it’s the best condor machete.

-The front edge of the parang machete is very sharp and good for skinning; the middle is wider and suitable for chopping, the end near the handle is very fine and best for carving.
+The front edge of the parang machete is very sharp and good for skinning; the middle is wider and suitable for chopping, and the end near the handle is very fine and best for carving.
 Some more products details are:

 Blade: It features a 1075 carbon steel blade with a convex edge.
 Epoxy Black Powder Coating gives a classy look and prevents corrosion.
 The forward cutting area on the blade is aggressively sharp as it hits hard and bites deep.
 The blade spine is quite thick to impart perfect balance.
 I have been using it for months, and there are no nicks or pits even after heavy use and resharpening.

 Handle: It comes with a hardwood handle with a lanyard hole.
-I used to place a piece of cord in the lanyard hole and puts my hand in it during aggressive use; this thing greatly helps me to put more force with no slipping.
-You can also try this if not tried before and don’t forget to share your reviews with us.
-The handle is designed in such a way to offer a comfortable grip over time.
+I used to place a piece of cord in the lanyard hole and put my hand in it during aggressive use; this thing greatly helps me to put more force with no slipping.
+You can also try this if not tried it before and don’t forget to share your reviews with us.
+The handle is designed in such a way as to offer a comfortable grip over time.

-Sheath: High-quality black leather sheath is included in the package, well stitched with Condor symbol imparts on it.
+Sheath: High-quality black leather sheath is included in the package, well stitched with the Condor symbol imparts on it.
 The sheath is open at the upper side with two-button closure retaining straps to lock the machete at the place.
 The sheath also has a swivel belt loop to move around.

 D2 Steel takes pride in creating high wear-resistant and heat treatable blades.
-The uniqueness of this steel is high chromium content which imparts inborn corrosion-resistant properties, so no finish or coating is needed.
+The uniqueness of this steel is its high chromium content which imparts inborn corrosion-resistant properties, so no finish or coating is needed.

 Blade: This angelic machete was designed with D2 tool steel.
 The incredible strength, stiffness, and wear resistance make it good for hardwood cutting.
 The last part of the blade near the handle itself acts as a finger guard to offer safety while aggressive use.

 Two lanyard holes are functional and tend to offer a sturdy grip over the handle if you put a cord.
 If you are in a hurry, you can place the machete around the wrist during an emergency and can easily access it during need.
 I found the handle comfortable over excessive use.

 Sheath: The package contains a high-quality leather sheath.
 Although, the sheath doesn’t have many carrying options yet it’s good for convenient carry.
 The sheath looks cool due to its unique handmade design.

 Blade: The condor blade is very strong and pretty easy to sharpen.
 1075 high carbon steel constitutes this blade.
 The edge is razor-sharp from tip to near the handle.

 Handle: It features a walnut wood handle.
 The handle design makes it beginners friendly.
 No special training is required to hold the handle perfectly.
 Markedly, the handle butt is wider and thicker, providing sturdy grip and hand safety over heavy chopping and slicing.

 Sheath: The package contains a high-quality leather sheath.
 The swivel belt loop allows free movement.
 No retention loop is needed as the sheath itself is thick and tight enough to hold the machete tightly.